gSchool/ada-pre-course/05-day05/02-arrays/02-arrays.md

 list << false, true # error!
 ```

-It is possible to have an array of arrays, but be careful when using shovel (i.e., don't shovel an array onto an array, unless that is your intention)
+It is possible to have an array of arrays, but be careful when using shovel (i.e., don't shovel an array onto an array, or you will have a nested array)

 ```ruby
 nums = [4, 5, 6]